emadurandal/WebEngineAsAContainer-concept/README.md

-# WebEngineAsAContainer-concept
+# WebEngine as a Container - concept

-WEaaC (WebEngineAsAContainer) gives you infinite technical choices
+WEaaC (WebEngine as a Container) gives you infinite technical choices

 # Concept Story